Green-Software-Foundation/if/src/models/README.md

     {timestamp: 2023-12-12T00:00:09.000Z, duration: 1, cpu-util: 12, carbon: 2.5, energy: 5, grid-carbon-intensity: 471}
 ]
 ```
-Note that when `error-on-padding` is `true` no gap-filling is performed and the model will error out instead.
+Note that when `error-on-padding` is `true` no gap-filling is performed and the plugin will error out instead.

 #### Trimming and padding